astro-pi/python-sense-hat/docs/api.md

 You can specify the number of _integration cycles_ required to generate a new set of sensor readings.
 Each integration cycle is 2.4 milliseconds long, so the number of integration cycles determines the _minimum_ amount of time required between consecutive readings.

 You can set the number of integration cycles to any integer between `1` and `256`, through the `integration_cycles` property of the `ColourSensor` object.
 The default value is `1`.
-An attempt to set the number of integration cycles to a value that is not valid will result in a `ValueError` or `TypeError` exception being raised.
+An attempt to set the number of integration cycles to a value that is not valid will result in a `InvalidIntegrationCyclesError` or `TypeError` exception being raised.

 ```python
 from sense_hat import SenseHAT